Mental Health & Wellness

 Mindfulness is another activity one can do to calm and center ourselves.
 It relaxes the body and the mind.
 Mindfullness works for both students & staff.
 Try it out below!!

 SMCPS has developed short presentations below (~10 minutes) designed to give staff some quick information to help with mental health & wellness.
 Take a peek when you have 10 minutes or so.

 Many people are dealing with mental health and wellness issues.
 We have developed a Mental Health Media Room if you would like to learn more about different mental health conditions.
 The videos are short and you may find the information helpful for you, your family, your students, etc. Take a peek when you feel like learning!

 Are you feeling stressed?
 Trying using our SMCPS Calming Room below to help relax.
 Take a few minutes to explore and find what helps you calm!

 Depression Awareness and Support is vital.
-How do you know if your student is depressed?
+How do you know if your students are depressed?
 How do you know if you are depressed?
-Take a look at the videos, documents and links below to help you understand the warning signs and when to seek help.
+Take a look at the videos, documents, and links below to help you understand the warning signs and when to seek help.

 Use the button above to take a smart screener for behavioral health wellness.
 This is a great way to check in on yourself.
 Just try it!